 The deal with belts in martial arts is pretty straightforward.
 In the beginning, all belts were white and had a very simple task – hold the pants up.
 In feudal Japan, as people spent years training their art, their belts got dirtier and dirtier, turning into “black belts”.
 Later on, Judo’s founder Dr. Jigoro Kano adopted the practice of white and black belt ranks.
 In the coming years, he improved on it, introducing other colors for a clear way of ranking someone’s skills.
 The Gracies then adopted and slightly modified, this basic Judo system of belts to fit the needs of Brazilian Jiu-Jitsu.

 Grading in Jiu-Jitsu is actually a bit simpler than that of modern Judo or Japanese Jiu-Jitsu.
 At least when it comes to adults.
 There are basically 5 belts that you need to get through to get to a black belt.
-Those are a white belt for beginners, followed by blue, purple, and brown belt respectively, for advanced students.
+Those are white belts for beginners, followed by blue, purple, and brown belts respectively, for advanced students.
 Black is the belt of mastery, but far from the final one.
 Beyond it, there are two coral belts and the real peak of Jiu-Jitsu – the red belt.
 To be real, a black belt should be your one real aim in Jiu-Jitsu, as there are some huge time requirements for earning some of the coral belts.

 The earliest age at which you can get a blue belt is 16.
 Until then, you can go through the kids’ belts ranks, which start as early as four years of age.
 They feature an additional 5 belts (white, grey, yellow, orange, green) before graduating to a blue belt.
 From there on, about two years per belt is the average, meaning the earliest you can earn a black belt is after about a decade of training.

 BJJ Belt Characteristics